What to do in case of errors?#

 Dealing with errors as a user#

-As a user of the API, you will receive the HTTP status code and error message returned from the API as an indicator what happened with your request.
+As a user of the Kelvin API, you receive the HTTP status code and an error message.
+The error message from the API indicates what happened with your request.
+See the examples in Listing 1 and Listing 2.

 {